KashishTiwari-17/HeartDiseasePrediction/README.md

 # HeartDiseasePrediction
-A Machine learning project on heart disease prediction by comparing two ML algorithm.
+A Machine learning project on heart disease prediction by comparing two ML algorithm(Logistic regression and Random forest).